Annual – April Fool’s Day

 1900 – The Alexandra Bridge, linking Ottawa and Hull, was opened to traffic.
 Its overall length, including approaches, was 873 metres.
 Its cantilever span – 169 metres on completion – was the largest in Canada and the fourth largest in the world.

-1930 – The new Welland Canal, superceding the 1829 waterway and effectively cutting the transit time between Lakes Ontario and Erie by twelve hours, was opened.
+1930 – The new Welland Canal, superceding the 1829 waterway and efficiently cutting the transit time between Lakes Ontario and Erie by twelve hours, was opened.

 1960 – Field Marshal Montgomery arrived at Ottawa for a four-day visit.